Patch page

 Samplers can play an audio recording in various ways.
 The following types of Samplers are available: Sample Engine and Granular Engine.

-The Audio Input module does not generate any audio by itself but instead receives external audio and pass it on to the next modules.
+The Audio Input module does not generate any audio by itself, instead it receives external audio and pass it on to the next modules.

-You can choose the type of a source module by using the Type selector at the top of the module:
+You can choose the type of source module from the Type selector at the top of the first slots:

 ![]() |